jackdewinter/pymarkdown/newdocs/src/user-guide.md

 ### Scanning and Scan Mode

 A single pass of the PyMarkdown application over one or more files using the `scan` command.
-That pass is performed in Scan Mode, with the goal of finding any failures within each Markdown document that was scanned.
-In Scan Mode, rules are allowed to emit failures but are not allowed to modify the document; any proposed fixes from rules that support autofix are ignored, and the original file contents on disk remain unchanged.
+That pass is performed in **scan** mode, with the goal of finding any Rule Failures within each Markdown document that was scanned.
+In **scan** mode, Rule Plugins are allowed to emit Rule Failures but are not allowed to modify the document; the original file contents remain unchanged.
 This behavior is intentional so that scan can be safely used in CI pipelines and read-only environments without any risk of modifying source files.

-### Failure Correction or Fix Mode
+### Correcting Rule Failures With Fix Mode

-Like scan mode above but using the `fix` command.
-The Rule Engine asks any rules that support **autofix** to automatically fix the failures they reported and to return updated content for the affected regions of the document.
+Like **scan** mode above but using the `fix` command.
+The Rule Engine asks any Rule Plugins that have the **autofix** capability to automatically fix the Rule Failure they reported and to return updated content for the affected regions of the document.
 The Rule Engine then merges all accepted fixes into a new version of the file content and writes that content back to disk.
-Note that not all rules support this feature, for reasons discussed in the section on [Fix Mode](#basic-fixing), which describes how the `fix` command executes in **fix mode**, how conflicting or overlapping fixes are resolved, and how that differs from a normal scan.
+Note that not all Rule Plugins support this feature, for reasons discussed in the section on [Basic Fixing](#basic-fixing), which describes how the `fix` command executes in **fix** mode, how conflicting or overlapping fixes are resolved, and how that differs from a normal scan.

 ## Prerequisites